 Usually, you do not need these tests if you do not have any symptoms.

 The tests are not useful for people who do not have symptoms of heart disease, like chest pain.
 Yet, many people with no symptoms have an EKG as part of their routine checkups.

-For example, in 2010, Consumer Reports did a survey of nearly 1,200 people between the ages of 40 and 60.
+For example, Consumer Reports surveyed 1,200 people between the ages of 40 and 60.
 These people had no history or symptoms of heart disease.
 Yet almost half had had an EKG in the last five years.
 And almost one out of ten had an exercise stress test.

 There are better and less costly ways to prevent heart disease than EKGs and exercise stress tests.